 Report a road hazard

 To report road hazards (trees down, electric wires across the road, road blocked by mud or rocks, etc.) call the nearest ODOT dispatch center.

 - Portland metro area, Hood River area: (503) 283-5859

 - Southern Willamette Valley, south coast: (541) 858-3103

 - Central and eastern Oregon: (541) 383-0121

 Chains and traction tires

 In Oregon, there are times when you may be required to use chains on snowy or icy roads.
 It’s important to learn how to mount your chains before bad weather strikes.
 (Watch a video to learn how to put on chains

-Chaining up is good for both you and other drivers, especially on mountain roads.
-Travelers who wait until the last minute to put on chains can block lanes, delaying other drivers and making it difficult for crews to sand and plow the road.
-You’ll do your part to keep traffic moving by putting your chains on early.
-(Map of chain-up areas.
+Travelers who wait until the last minute to put on chains can block lanes, delay other drivers and make it difficult for crews to sand and plow the road.
+Do your part to keep traffic moving by putting your chains on early.
+Map of chain-up areas.